-The landscapes alone make Alaska one of the best destinations for a romantic getaway.
+The landscapes alone make the “Great Land” one of the best destinations for an Alaska romantic getaway.
 The pristine environment boasts untouched wilderness, soaring snow-capped mountain peaks, glistening blue-tinged glaciers, sparkling alpine lakes, meandering rivers, and even beautiful beaches.
 Combined with opportunities for thrilling outdoor adventures, abundant wildlife, and resorts ideal for sparking or reigniting the flame with your significant other, it’s hard to beat.

 When it comes to romantic getaways in Alaska, these properties should definitely be on your list to consider.

 1. Land’s End Resort – A Romantic Alaska Resort

 Overlooking Kachemak Bay and the Kenai Mountains, there are common sightings of whales, porpoises, and a wealth of other marine life along with moose and countless bald eagles.
 You’ll find plenty of secluded spots to cuddle up together and enjoy the awe-inspiring scenery.
 Plus, it’s a foodie’s delight, complete with fine-dining restaurants for romantic meals with many dishes sea- and farm-to-table.